Chocolate Matcha Cake

 Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

-This moist chocolate matcha cake consists of three layers of chocolate cake and matcha buttercream.
+This moist Chocolate Matcha Cake consists of three layers of chocolate cake and matcha buttercream.
 The earthy consistency complements the deep and rich chocolate cake layers beautifully.
 Make this for any matcha lover’s birthday or special day!

-Chocolate Matcha Cake on a cake stand with a slice on a plate.
+Chocolate Matcha Cake on cake stand.

 If there’s one thing I love is anything matcha.
 I love an iced matcha latte, warm cozy matcha latte, strawberry matcha latte and matcha cheesecake and more!
 This cake is a love letter to matcha because the chocolate and matcha work so beautifully together.